-Neighborhood Training Grant for the Neighborhoods USA Conference
+Neighborhood Training Grant for the Neighborhoods USA Conference, May 24-26, 2018

 Each year RNeighbors has attended the Neighborhoods USA (NUSA) Conference we have come back energized about neighborhood organizing and full of successful ideas from other cities.
-The Council on Neighborhoods, the Neighborhood Toolkit, and the Neighborhood Project Grants are just a few of these projects we’ve implemented in Rochester.
-Now, thanks to funding from the City Council, we’d like to send some neighborhood leaders to this valuable experience.
+The Council on Neighborhoods, the Neighborhood Toolkit, the Building Blocks Neighborhood Party Trailer and the Neighborhood Project Grants are just a few of these projects we’ve implemented in Rochester.
+For the second year, thanks to funding from the City Council, we’d like to send some neighborhood leaders to this valuable experience.
 Workshop tracks to focus on: Neighborhood Initiatives, Neighborhood Stabilization, Senior Boom, Youth Engagement, Safe and Healthy Communities, Grants & Government Programs, Using Technology to Connect, Green Growing Neighborhoods and Emerging Young Leaders.
-Here is the conference website and attached is the schedule.
+Here is the conference website.

 Total Grant Funding Amounts

 - $6,000 for general neighborhood grants (including community food gardens)

 - $2,000 (two $1,000 grants) for attendance to the 2018 Neighborhoods USA (NUSA) Conference in Birmingham, Alabama